isomerpages/moe-cedargirlssec/_our-curriculum/CCE/MOE Sexuality Education.md

 themselves from encountering danger.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>• understand that we strengthen our character when we commit to sound
+<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that we strengthen
-values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</p>
+our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 2 Week 5</p>
+<p>Term 2 Week 8</p>
 </td>
 </tr>
 </tbody>
 </table>
+<p></p>
 <p><strong>eTeens Programme:</strong>
 </p>
-<p>8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; eTeens is a programme developed by Health
+<p>8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; eTeens is a programme that was developed
-Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Students are taught skills such as decision-making,
 assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.</p>
-<p><strong>At Cedar Girls’ Secondary School, the eTeens programme will be implemented as follows in 2025:</strong>
+<p><strong>At Cedar Girls’ Secondary School, the eTeens programme will be implemented as follows in 2026:</strong>
 </p>
 <table style="minWidth: 75px">
 <colgroup>